 When it comes to performance the key question is: What exactly are you looking for?
 To answer this, it’s helpful to reference your goals.

-For example, if your content campaign is built with the sole intention of guiding visitors to your sales funnel, a key metric to monitor performance would be conversion rate.
+For example, if your content campaign is built with the sole intention of guiding visitors to your sales funnel, a key metric to monitor performance would be the conversion rate.

 Or, perhaps your content is built with the goal of driving traffic to your website.
 In that case, an important metric to monitor would be page sessions and impressions.